-If branches want to raise money jointly with other charities, this is not permitted during the Poppy Appeal period (14th October to 14th November) and the RBL logo and merchandise must not be used for it.
+If branches want to raise money jointly with other charities, this is not permitted during the Poppy Appeal period and the RBL logo and merchandise must not be used for it.

 With any questions, contact your local Community Fundraiser or MEO.